Home Page

 [ NB: The children of Israel did not eat leavened bread

-during their journey from the city of Rameses (as
+time they departed from the city of Rameses on

 'kneading bowls bound up in their clothes on their